 Phone: (806) 834-1604

 Prior to moving to Texas, Professor Black taught at Brigham Young University, LSU, Syracuse University, the University of Idaho, and the University of Washington Foster School of Business.
-His primary areas of speaking, teaching and research involve entrepreneurship, US and international taxation, IP taxation, and ethics within the tax profession.
+His primary areas of speaking, teaching and research involve cyberlaw, entrepreneurship, and tax issues (including international and IP taxation).

 - B.S., Brigham Young University

 - Wills and Trusts

 Do You Want Innovation and Jobs?
 Repeal Section 511, 57 Washburn Law Review 431 (2018).

 The Copyright Box Model, 41 Seattle University Law Review 179 (2017).